Interlify/.github/profile/README.md

 ## Interlify

-Integrate your APIs to LLM in minutes - not month!
+Connect your APIs to LLMs in minutes - not weeks!